powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

   manhole ground resistances are specified seperately.
 These resistances are directly influenced by the earth resistivity.

+* You can model floating phases as a protection option.
+To float the phase of the entire length of cable, remove all bracket grounds.
+Voltage still couples to the worked cable's phase through the cable's capacitance.

-* The cable capacitance on the worked cable is modeled, so you can model floating phases.
-The resistance of the worker is included in the model.
+* The resistance of the worker is included in the model.
 The worker is modeled as a 1000-ohm resistance.
 One 1000-ohm resistor is placed across the cut phases, and another is placed between the phase and the shield on the cut cable on the source side.
-These resistances are only important for the floating phase case, because in this case, the capacitance offers a weak driving voltage.
+These resistances are only important for the floating phase case, because in this case, the capacitive coupling offers a weak driving voltage.

 * The cables are 15-kV cables.
 The EPR cables have 220-mil insulation.
 The main effect of the insulation is on the cable capacitance.